 - 1. If they are available, old midterms and finals are one of the best ways to prepare for your exams.
 Pay attention to the style of questions your professor has given in the past and to the concepts that were emphasized in previous years' exams. - Make friends, you will have several group projects for which you get to choose your partners. - 3.
 Don't leave all of your tech electives for your last year as many of them are only offered every second year.
 It is important to plan them out to avoid conflicts and ensure you get into the courses you want. - 4.
-Consider taking your complementary electives in the evenings during the summer.
-They are less demanding, and you can lighten your course load during the school year. - 5.
+Consider taking your complimentary electives in the evenings during the summer.
+They are less demanding and you can can lighten your course load during the school year. - 5.
 Many of your courses will have weekly quizzes or assignments.
 Even though they aren't worth a large percentage of your grade, put in as much effort as you can.
 Your marks in these sections of the course can help boost your overall grade. - 6.
 Take advantage of the professors' office hours, they can provide assistance on assignments and with studying for tests and exams. - 7.
-Get your card encoded at the earliest opportunity, there are usually a few days it is done every fall term; it will be needed to access rooms such as the CAD lab. - 8.
-Be VERY careful if you don't follow the recommended courses because prerequisites and timing are almost impossible to plan out, especially when design electives are only offered every two years.
+Get your card encoded at the earliest opportunity, there are usually a few days it is done every fall term; it will be needed to access rooms such as the CAD lab.